bormaxi8080/osint-timeline/DRAFT.md

-The melancholy of an ungrown apple
+The melancholy of an ungrown apple.

 Plantain is a thing from childhood.

 ----